 The Trust fund has increased steadily with the purpose of guaranteeing the future of Hatfield as a residential college rather than just a building containing students.
 The Trust now contributes financially towards awards, prizes, bursaries, care of records, archives, and equipment and encourages students in their work, sports, and worthwhile initiatives.
 Communication with alumni is important and support is given for reunions, general contact, postage and publications e.g. The Hatfield Record.

 Since 1987 the day-to-day operation of the Trust had been in the hands of Mr. Arthur Moyes until his retirement in July 2002, followed by Mr. Barrie Wetton until his retirement in July 2008.
-Mr. Ian Curry was appointed Mr. Wetton's successor on 1st August 2008 and he is assisted by Mrs. Cynthia Connolly.
+On 1 August 2008, Mr. Ian Curry was appointed Mr. Wetton's successor, and he is assisted by Mrs. Cynthia Connolly.
 Oversight and advice is offered by the Trustees informally or at regular meetings held in College.
-The Charity Commissioners approved the present composition: Samantha Dowling, Mike McNamara, Michael Moreland, Marcus Rose, Stuart Wild and Mark Ware and ex officio members being the Master, Senior Tutor, Bursar, College Chaplain, SCR President, Chairman of College Council, President of the Hatfield Association and the Representative of the Hatfield Association on College Council.
+The Charity Commissioners approved the present composition: Samantha Dowling, Jonathan Lee, Marcus Rose, Stuart Wild and Stephanie Wood and ex officio members being the Master, Senior Tutor, Bursar, College Chaplain, SCR President, Chair of College Council, President of the Hatfield Association and the Representative of the Hatfield Association on College Council.